kodecocodes/english-style-guide/README.md

 **internet**
 Not Internet.

+**introductory clauses**
+Be sure to add a comma after [introductory clauses](https://www.grammarly.com/blog/commas-after-introductory-clauses/).
+Many grammar guides say that the comma is optional for very short introductory clauses, but our style is to always use it.

+_Examples_: "Now, add the following to..." and "To do that, you'll need to..."

 **it** or **that**
 Make sure that if you use "it" or "that" in place of a noun, it's abundantly clear what you are referring to.
 Avoid ambiguity.